AI Animation Generator for Brand Characters

 • Rig and animate in After Effects, Rive, or Spine

-• Use AI motion tools (Lottie Motion Copilot) to speed up keyframing
+• Use AI motion tools to speed up keyframing

 • Export as Lottie JSON, Rive file, or video